 Here are some of the upcoming Halloween and Día de los Muertos events and other ways to celebrate this year.
 Please wear a mask and keep a safe distance from others when attending in-person events.
 (Scroll to the bottom for other tips from our county public health officials for Halloween safety this year.)

 List curated by me, Cassie Kifer, author of Secret San Jose: A Guide to the Weird, Wonderful, and Obscure.
-For more local stories and things to do year-round, you can buy a copy of the book here.
-Use coupon code: SPOOKY for 10% off + free shipping!
-Hurry, this offer expires October 31.
+For more local stories and things to do year-round, pick up a copy of the book here.

 Know an event I missed?
 Let me know, and I’ll add them here!